 I get the need to deliberate, review and consider decisions.
-Its an important activity to carefully weigh decisions of all sorts.
+It’s an important activity to carefully weigh decisions of all sorts.
 But there comes a time where you just have to make one and no amount of additional information will be any different.

 Like you I have had literally thousands of customer interactions over my sales career.
 I've come to realise that most customer decisions take longer not because they have a super complex decision making process but because of three things.

-- You haven't understood their urgency triggers/buying motives to why they should buy now.
+1) You haven't understood their urgency triggers/buying motives to why they should buy now.

-- You haven't made the offer clear and compelling enough for the business to easily make the choice to say yes.
+2) You haven't made the offer clear and compelling enough for the business to easily make the choice to say yes.

-- You haven't set clear enough expectations for decisions and held them to their word.
+3) You haven't set clear enough expectations for decisions and held them to their word.

-I want to highlight one of these three that gets little press and its the challenge we often have of getting customer decisions to happen in a reasonable time.
+I want to highlight one of these three that gets little press and it’s the challenge we often have of getting customer decisions to happen in a reasonable time.

 I mentioned in a former post a few weeks ago and wrote about knowing what you stand for with your customers "When you stand for something you set the standard for how you and your customers stand together."

 This has the same level of impact when it comes to helping your customers make decisions today.
-I'm not talking about making ultimatums like I've heard some do which is not a great tactic or the need to bribe your customer with discounts for early purchase.
+I'm talking about getting clear with your customers and setting a standard for how you work together by priming them with their own values.

 Some decisions will just take longer than others, but if you never talk about how you do business together with your customers when making decisions then it's likely you'll be caught in the same frustrating decision loop.
 You want to avoid the below picture happening!

-You may be thinking, 'I don't know where to start to get tough with my customers' or 'what does getting tough mean?' 'decisions just take longer in my industry'.
+You may be thinking, 'I don't know where to start to get tough with my customers' or 'what does getting tough mean?'
+'Decisions just take longer in my industry'.

-Getting tough with your customers is not about being aggressive it's about valuing the relationship enough to let them know that its a two way exchange.
+Getting tough with your customers is not about being aggressive it's about valuing the relationship enough to let them know that it’s a two way exchange.